PatrikSalvet/Calibration_function/README.md

 ### Output Results
 After execution, the notebook will display a summary of the analysis results in the output cells, including:
   * **Calibrated material parameters ($G_1$ to $G_6$):** The optimized values found by the least-squares method.
-  * **Fracture strain difference ($e_{f,r}$):** A NumPy array showing the residual error between the measured fracture strain and the fracture strain predicted by the calibrated model for each specimen.
+  * **Fracture strain difference:** A NumPy array showing the residual error between the measured fracture strain and the fracture strain predicted by the calibrated model for each specimen.
   * **Percentage calibration errors for each specimen:** The individual percentage difference for each experimental data point, calculated as $|(\epsilon_{f,measured} - \epsilon_{f,predicted}) / \epsilon_{f,measured}| \times 100%$.
   * **Total percentage error:** The sum of all individual percentage errors, providing an overall measure of the model's fit.
   * **A 3D visualization** of the calibrated KHPS2 fracture locus, overlaid with experimental points, plane stress curve, and constant invariant curves, as configured in the `plotting_options`.